-I’d like to think he gave me this gift for being an amazing friend, but that’s only part of it, the rest is probably to thank me for some free information I shared with him in a conversation over dinner about cryptocurrencies.
+I’d like to think he gave me this gift for being an amazing friend, but that’s only part of it, the rest is probably to thank me for sharing my opinion over dinner about investing.

 Anyway, this is what karma is all about.
-You give your information freely and in return the universe balances things out and often you’ll get a lot back in return, it could be money, maybe just heart felt gratitude but in this case a brand spanking new iPad Pro.
+You give your information freely (often times it’s really just your opinion or your perspective on certain topics) and in return the universe balances things out and often you’ll get a lot back in return, it could be money, maybe just heart felt gratitude but in this case a brand spanking new iPad Pro.

 Now I’m not here to harp on about karma, I’m here to help you see that you too have the ability and knowledge to give information freely and receive the benefits of letting karma work its magic for you too.

-The most incredible thing about this whole experience was that, I was sharing information that I myself had researched and educated myself in only a few months ago, I wasn’t even a so-called expert on the topic.
+The most incredible thing about this whole experience was that, I was sharing my opinion on a topic that I had just researched and educated myself in only a few months ago, I wasn’t a so-called expert on the topic.

-Of course, in that time I had taken action and invested in cryptocurrencies and I learnt about how to analysis charts, manage my crypto portfolio and a few other things, but essentially all I did was share what I myself had learnt together with my experience and my opinions with Rob.
-He knew I wasn’t an expert in cryptocurrencies, but clearly what I shared helped Rob him.
+Of course, in that time I had taken action myself and made a few investments.
+All I did was share what I had learnt together with my experience and my opinions with Rob.
+He knew I wasn’t an expert at investing, but clearly what I shared helped Rob him on some level.

-Have you every felt that excitement about something you’ve just learnt and the desire to just tell everyone you meet about, regardless of whether they actually want to listen to you or not.
+Have you every felt that excitement about something you’ve just learnt and the desire to just tell everyone you meet about it, regardless of whether they actually want to listen to you or not.